superlinked/VectorHub/docs/articles/movie_recommendation_using_vectordb.markdown

-# Movie Recommendation using vector database
+# Movie Recommendations using a Vector Database

 This article presents a comprehensive guide to creating an effective movie recommendation system using vector similarity search and multi-label genre classification - along with a vector database that allows us to streamline the whole process.